srinath2377/Tournament-management/README.md

 # Tournament management

-This application is available on heroku: https://tournamentmng.herokuapp.com To login - type /login | Admin account- login: admin password: admin
+This application is available on heroku: https://tournamentmng.herokuapp.com
+</br>To login - type /login | Admin account- login: admin password: admin

 ## Contents
 * [About](#About)